 (This PhotoView is not a complete transcription, and is condensed for better optimization for PRISM Mag.
-For the entire transcription and more photos, visit Juwan the Curator’s Patreon account.)
+For the entire transcription and more photos, visit Juwan the Curator’s Patreon or Medium account.)

 This is the pilot installation of a new creation of mine, combining on-location photo shoots and interviews of intriguing individuals (or groups!) into a vivid, descriptive photo essay.
 My first subject was Derek, a poet, Genius Editor, and fellow member of the PRISM Collaborative.
 As we share a love for many things, including nature, he allowed me to test this concept while at Times Square and exploring Fort Tryon Park in Upper Manhattan, New York.
 A California native, Derek discussed with me city experiences — some good and bad — nature, and the complexities of life.
 As someone that has known and conversed often with Derek for nearly 3 years, he always is an interesting and provoking subject.
 I hope he is the great subject, in a great location, in the genesis of a great creation.

 So tell me the favorite thing you’ve done in New York so far.

 “I don’t know, I really spent like the first week just going everywhere…the Empire State Building, staying out at Times Square all night, until the next morning…it was all new to me, just the aesthetic.”

 So when you first came, you went to the very top of the Empire State Building…when you got there, what did you think?

 “Man, this is a big city.
 I was just watching everybody, looking where everybody’s going and what they’re doing, and what’s their purpose…”

 “Yeah, it’s crazy.
 In California, nobody’s out that time of night.”

 Let’s do a little compare and contrast.
 What’s one thing about New York that most people wouldn’t know, that’s similar to California?